 Sign up to receive our regular news and events announcements – we send about one newsletter per month.

-Tristan Bancks is a children’s and teen author who started out as an actor and filmmaker.
-His books include the Tom Weekly series, Mac Slater (Australia and US) and Two Wolves, a crime-mystery novel for middle-graders.
-Two Wolves won Honour Book in the 2015 Children’s Book Council of Australia Book of the Year Awards and was shortlisted for the Prime Minister’s Literary Awards.
-It also won the YABBA and KOALA Children’s Choice Awards.
+Tristan Bancks tells stories for the page and screen.
+His books for kids and teens include Two Wolves, The Fall and the Tom Weekly series.
+Two Wolves won Honour Book in the 2015 Children’s Book Council of Australia Awards and was shortlisted for the Prime Minister’s Literary Awards.
+It also won the YABBA and KOALA Children’s Choice Awards, as did his latest thriller, The Fall.
+Detention, a gripping new novel about a daring escape and a lockdown in a school, is out July 2019.

 Tristan’s short films as writer and director have won a number of awards and have screened widely in festivals and on TV.
 His most recent book is My Life & Other Exploding Chickens, a fourth book of weird-funny-gross, semi-autobiographical short stories.
 Tristan is excited by the future of storytelling and inspiring others to create.